RiaK-24/Data-Portability-Project/01-Initiation and Discovery/README.md

 ## Approach and Methodology

-We followed a Hybrid Agile model:
+I followed a Hybrid Agile model:

 - Sprint-based delivery for feature development and testing
 - Waterfall checkpoints for legal reviews, architecture sign-offs, and change control